Keibert Ruiz Preview, Player Props: Nationals vs. Marlins

 Keibert Ruiz At The Plate

-- Ruiz has had at least one RBI in 35.1% of his games this year (39 of 111), with more than one RBI 13 times (11.7%).
-He has also accounted for three or more of his team's runs in four contests.
+- Ruiz has picked up an RBI in 34.8% of his games this year, with more than one RBI in 11.6% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.